The irreducibility of Hurwitz spaces and Severi varieties on toric surfaces: The combinatorics of simple stretched floor decomposed strata

 \begin{proof} We start with the uniqueness of $k$.
-By Remark~\ref{rem:multseqprop} (1), the genus $g$ of the ssfd curve $\Gamma_0$ is given by the number of bounded elevators minus the number of floors plus $1$.
-Thus, $k$ satisfying the conclusion of the lemma, is either the minimal integer, for which $\sum_{r=1}^k (a_r-1)>g$, or $\tth-1$ if such integer does not exist.
+By Remark~\ref{rem:multseqprop} (1), the genus $g$ of the ssfd curve $\Gamma_0$ is given by the number of bounded elevators minus the number of floors plus 1.
+Thus, the integer $k$ satisfying the conclusion of the lemma is either the minimal integer for which $\sum_{r=1}^k (a_r-1)>g$, or $\tth-1$ if no such integer exists.
 Since the $a_r$'s are uniquely determined by $\Delta$, which is determined by $\nabla$, the integer $k$ is uniquely determined by $\nabla$ and $g$.
 Let us now prove the existence of $k$.